 Ross is a very small town located in the state of California.
-With a population of 2,483 people and just one neighborhood, Ross is the 606th largest community in California.
-Much of the housing stock in Ross was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 2,479 people and just one neighborhood, Ross is the 606th largest community in California.
+Ross has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Real Estate Prices

 Ross home prices are not only among the most expensive in California, but Ross real estate also consistently ranks among the most expensive in America.

 Occupations and Workforce

 Ross is a decidedly white-collar town, with fully 98.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ross is a town of managers, professionals and sales and office workers.
 There are especially a lot of people living in Ross who work in management occupations (29.16%), sales jobs (15.73%) and business and financial occupations (9.64%).

 Of important note, Ross is also a town of artists.
 Ross has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ross’s character.